uprighted-learners/ptsb-jan-25/4-web-apis/http.md

 The server decides how to handle our request, depending on the method

 - GET - request data
-- POST - send data
+- POST - send data, includes a body
-- PUT - (we'll come back to how this is different)
+- PUT - like post, but idempotent - you can make the same request over and over again
 - DELETE - delete data
 - OPTIONS
 - more weird ones